platformio/platformio-core/README.rst

 * `FAQ <http://docs.platformio.org/en/latest/faq.html>`_
 * `Release History <http://docs.platformio.org/en/latest/history.html>`_

-You have **no need** to install any *IDE* or compile any tool chains. *PlatformIO* has pre-built different development platforms and pre-configured settings for the most popular embedded boards.
+You have **no need** to install any *IDE* or compile any toolchains. *PlatformIO* has pre-built development platforms and pre-configured settings for the most popular embedded boards.
 For further details, please refer to `What is PlatformIO? <http://docs.platformio.org/en/latest/faq.html#what-is-platformio>`_

 Use whenever. *Run everywhere.*
 -------------------------------
-*PlatformIO* is written in pure *Python* and **doesn't depend** on any additional libraries/tools from an operation system.
+*PlatformIO* is written in pure *Python* and **doesn't depend** on any additional libraries/tools from an operating system.
 It allows you to use *PlatformIO* beginning from *PC (Mac, Linux, Win)* and ending with credit-card sized computers (`Raspberry Pi <http://www.raspberrypi.org>`_, `BeagleBone <http://beagleboard.org>`_,